Get The Assistance You Need TODAY From Neblett, Beard & Arsenault's Top Social Security Disability Attorneys

 Can an attorney apply for Social Security Disability for someone?

 Answer: No, an attorney cannot apply for someone.
-The initial application has to be done by you.
+The initial application must be done by you.
 We can assist you through the process when you decide to apply.

 What is the difference between SSDI and SSI?